Deception (novel): Reception

-Writing in the New York Times Book Review, the writer and critic Fay Weldon called the novel, "extraordinary, elegant, disturbing," adding that she had found it, "exhilarating."
+Writing in The New York Times Book Review, the writer and critic Fay Weldon called the novel "extraordinary, elegant, disturbing," adding that she had found it, "exhilarating."
 She continues:

 "Mr. Roth throws down a gauntlet.
 He is very brave; this literary navel-gazing is a risky occupation.
 Is this novel a portrait of Mr. Roth or non-Roth in hateful literary London, having it off with the wives of his friends?
 What conceit, to think we're interested.
 Yet he gets away with it even as he angers us.
 How skillful this lover, he who started out as the grubby, impetuous Portnoy, has become.
 How delicately within this 'text without exposition et cetera' he delineates lines of plot, character, event, desire.
 How he seduces the reluctant, soothes the aggravated."

 Library of America

-Deception is included in the fifth volume of Philip Roth's collected works Novels and Other Narratives 1986–1991, published by the Library of America.
+Deception is included in the fifth volume of Roth's collected works, Novels and Other Narratives 1986–1991, published by the Library of America in 2008.